sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 *Collection Operations -> Column Join* on Collections
 </div>

-- In the *Tabular Files* section, select the count files from your history *batch1.htseq*, *batch2.htseq*, etc...
+- In the *Tabular Files* section, select the `ht-seq` count files from your history *batch1.htseq*, *batch2.htseq*, etc...
 Holding the CTRL key allows multiple files to be selected
 - Keep *Identifier column* as `1`

 The output should look something like this...